bilalsafadi/Stock-Market-Pipeline/README.md

 # Stock Market Financial Data Pipeline

-This is an automated data pipeline that ingests live stock market data into a cloud database and visualizes it through an interactive dashboard.
+This is my automated data pipeline that ingests live stock market data into a cloud database and visualizes it through an interactive dashboard.

 ## Tech Stack
 - **Python** — automated data ingestion using yfinance API